timothyrenner/turbine/README.md

 [chan-alias xform selector-value]
 ```

+**NOTE**: *A transducer must be specified for channel specifiers on this route.*
+`(map identity)` cannot be automatically injected here at the moment.
+This is subject to change.

 The selector value is matched against the value returned by applying the dispatch function to the message.
 Here's an example: